sleeptoken/zettelkasten/Race Condition.md

 ##### Alternate

 in the last step try changing the quantity of the cheaper item if the cheaper item is a gift card, then buy sufficient gift cards (its usually limited to 3 digits to 2 digits so change quantity to `99`) and buy the expensive item.
+#### Abusing rate or resource limiting

+***if connection warming doesn't make any difference*** there are various solutions to the problem using turbo Intruder you can introduce a short client side delay however as this involves splitting your actual attack results across multiple `TCP` packets you won't be able to use a single packet attack technique as a result on **high jittered** targets the attack is unlikely to work reliably regardless of what delay you set.

+By sending a large number of dummy requests to intentionally trigger the rate or resource limit, you may be able to cause a suitable server-side delay.
+This makes the single-packet attack viable even when delayed execution is required.
+### Single-endpoint race conditions

+Sending parallel requests with different values to a single endpoint can sometimes trigger powerful race conditions.
+Consider a password reset mechanism that stores the user ID and reset token in the user's session.
+In this scenario, sending two parallel password reset requests from the same session, but with two different usernames, could potentially cause a collision

 ### References
 https://portswigger.net/web-security/race-conditions